Rho's Guide: Top 5 VCs for E-Commerce Platform Startups

 Image of Act One Ventures - Top VCs in E-Commerce Platforms

-• Investment stages: Pre-seed and seed
+• Investment stages: Pre-seed and Seed

 • Industries of focus: Business software, SaaS, FinTech, E-commerce platforms

-• Geographical presence: Based in Los Angeles, California
+• Location: Los Angeles, California

-• Notable portfolio companies: AuditBoard, Storepath, Repeat
+• Notable exits: AuditBoard, Storepath, and Repeat

 • Portfolio size: 71 investments